MarcoSchapira/Nebula--Legal-Documents/Privacy-Policy.md

 ### A. Personal Information (Required for Account Creation)
 We collect the following information when you create an account:
 - Name
-- Email Address
-- Password (encrypted via Firebase Authentication)
+- Email Address (encrypted via Firebase Authentication)

 We do **not** collect sensitive financial details such as bank accounts or payment card information.